 I’m not always sure what faith should do when people hurt me, whether to cry alone or defend myself.
 My faith never would just sit in the corner and behave.
 It was always a dark and desperate shadow of a thing, always looking for more light, hoping for more love.
 More light and love than it ever got.
 You know?
-Always more.
 Never a contented child, safe in its mothers lap.
+No memory of such peace.

-And yet…and yet…I always loved God.
-Knew him since I was too young to know Him.
+And yet…and yet…I always knew God.
+Knew him since I was too young to know His name.
 Remember the dark childhood hunger and cold and wet of abandonment, the crooked blinds of windows in a newspaper lined shack.
 The rescue of strangers.
 The torture of other strangers.
 The inexplicable horror.
 And the moon shining in a high window, throwing shadows of love from a Heaven I had yet to hear about.
 God.
 Always there.
 Even though I didn’t know His name.

 He must be very patient, God.
 Must love with a power, a force, we cannot comprehend.
 In fact, the older I get, the less I think of “knowing” at all.
 Love is so much more powerful than knowledge, so irrefutable on its own.
 You can argue every point of doctrine and tradition in the Good Book and echoed in the rafters at the churches.
 But you lay it all aside in a minute for a whiff of love.
 And then, when you can, when you breathe enough of it in, walk in it a while, you love back.
 You love back and see that Love is its own reward.
 Instead of begging God for things, it becomes its own reward just to simply love Him back.